cascade-tech-ai/cascadetech.ai/_posts/2025-09-19-vllm-predicted-outputs.md

 position in the static text where we currently are, and as long as the prediction matches, we propose chunks of text to the system.
 When the generation diverges from the prediction we use the Myers diff algorithm to attempt to realign.

-User's provide predictions via the <a href="https://platform.openai.com/docs/guides/predicted-outputs">standard OpenAI API</a>, and the rest is automatic.
+Users provide predictions via the <a href="https://platform.openai.com/docs/guides/predicted-outputs">standard OpenAI API</a>, and the rest is automatic.

 You can use Predicted Outputs yourself today via Cascade